zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[eunomia-bpf / bpf-developer-tutorial](https://github.com/eunomia-bpf/bpf-developer-tutorial) - Learn eBPF by examples | eBPF 开发者教程与知识库：通过小工具和示例一步步学习 eBPF，包含性能、网络、安全等多种应用场景
 ## C++

+* 【2025-01-30】[mozilla / DeepSpeech](https://github.com/mozilla/DeepSpeech) - DeepSpeech is an open source embedded (offline, on-device) speech-to-text engine which can run in real time on devices ranging from a Raspberry Pi 4 to high power GPU servers.
 * 【2025-01-28】[cdozdil / OptiScaler](https://github.com/cdozdil/OptiScaler) - OptiScaler is middleware that enables various upscaling technologies in DLSS2-only games.
 It allows non-Nvidia users to use upscaling by applying DLSS2 inputs to XeSS, FSR2, or FSR3.
 * 【2025-01-23】[moudey / Shell](https://github.com/moudey/Shell) - Powerful context menu manager for Windows File Explorer
 * 【2025-01-22】[borglab / gtsam](https://github.com/borglab/gtsam) - GTSAM is a library of C++ classes that implement smoothing and mapping (SAM) in robotics and vision, using factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices.